 certain idealism totally self sufficient

 more and more people are getting more excited about growing their own food!
-I think people feel increasingly alienated and want to have a
+I think people feel increasingly alienated and want to have a sense of agency

 increased interest in both cities and rural areas

-we have a design and installation arm of our business.
+We have a design and installation arm of our business.
 Where we install gardens for private clients from homeless shelters to Vice Media’s headquarters.
 We’re seeing an increased demand in businesses across the board.

 I think the future of urban farming is a bit of patchwork of different methods.
 I think it will continue to grow for all of the reasons it is around in the first place.
 The sense of

-desire to be closer to the process.
-Cities are gonna continue to spray farther and farther.
-As far as Brooklyn grange we will continue to grow our business.
-WE will expand to additional rooftops, we will help others get their own rooftop farms off the ground.
+This desire to be closer to the process.
+Cities are gonna continue to sprawl farther and farther.
+As far as Brooklyn Grange we will continue to grow our business.
+We will expand to additional rooftops, we will help others get their own rooftop farms off the ground.

-I hope and dream is that at some point in the future we can build a green roof farm and kitchen that is the greenest and most sustainable system food production and processing system
+I hope and dream is that at some point in the future we can build a green roof farm and kitchen that is the greenest and most sustainable system food production and processing system out there.

 That we will really break some new ground in how to integrate food production and food processing….

 You’ve shared a ton of golden seeds.
-I’m pretty sure my biggest population are in California but then it’s Texas and NY so hopefully you’ll get some nearby listeners.
+I’m pretty sure my biggest population of listeners are in California but then it’s Texas and NY so hopefully you’ll get some nearby listeners.
 So can they visit anytime?
+There are volunteers too!

-We definitely open the farm every Saturday 11-4pm our queens farm in LI City Queens.
+We definitely open the farm every Saturday 11-4pm.
+That’s our Queens farm in LI City Queens.
 That info is all avaialable.

 Those hours are seasonal.
 We’re open late May thru October

-On those open days, folks can get their hands dirty alongside our farm stand, they can check out the green space.
+On those open days, folks can get their hands dirty alongside our farm stand, they can check out the green space and admire the view.

 Does it cost anything?